MUSIC FESTIVAL RULES

-1. General enquiries can be sent via the website ‘Contact’ page, or emailed to the Hon.
-Correspondence Secretary or posted to the Hon.
-Correspondence Secretary with a stamped addressed envelope enclosed where necessary.
+1. General enquiries can be sent via the website ‘Contact’ page, or emailed or posted to the Hon.
+Chairman, Keith Robinson, with a stamped addressed envelope enclosed where necessary.

 2. Entries can be submitted and paid for directly via PayPal on the website or posted on the official entry form accompanied by the appropriate fee.
 This must be posted to the Hon.
 Entries Secretary: Mrs Rosalind Willoughby, 26 Windsor Park, Kingswood, Hull, HU7 3AA.
 Please make cheques payable to the Hornsea Music Festival.
 Receipts for entry fees will not be issued unless a stamped, addressed envelope is enclosed with the entry.
 ENTRIES CANNOT BE ACCEPTED AFTER WEDNESDAY 18th APRIL 2018.

 3 The Festival Committee reserves the right to refuse to accept any entries.